httptoolkit/httptoolkit-website/src/posts/intercepting-android-https.md

     * Open the downloaded certificate, and follow the confirmation prompts.
 * If you're automating/scripting this:
     * On Android up to and including Android 10, you can use the [KeyChain.createInstallIntent()](https://developer.android.com/reference/android/security/KeyChain#createInstallIntent()) to prompt users to trust your CA certificate in your app.
 There'll be some warnings there, and they'll need to set or confirm the device pin to do so, but it's very straightforward.
 You can see HTTP Toolkit's code in [httptoolkit-android:MainActivity.kt#L603-L606](https://github.com/httptoolkit/httptoolkit-android/blob/03f10f2eff28f30d8cdbfb9fe86a075891714172/app/src/main/java/tech/httptoolkit/android/MainActivity.kt#L603-L606).
-    * On Android 11, due to [recent changes](/blog/android-11-trust-ca-certificates/) you're in trouble.
+    * From Android 11 onwards, [prompting CA certificate installation is blocked](https://httptoolkit.com/blog/android-11-trust-ca-certificates/), so you're in trouble.
 You can't launch the prompt to trust a CA directly, and it must be installed in the settings completely manually.
 If you do try to use the `createInstallIntent()` API to install the certificate, it just shows "Can't install CA certificates: CA certificates can put your privacy at risk and must be installed in Settings".

         If you download the CA certificate to the device though, it's easy enough to explain the process to users, and you can see how HTTP Toolkit does that in [httptoolkit-android:MainActivity.kt#L615-L661](https://github.com/httptoolkit/httptoolkit-android/blob/03f10f2eff28f30d8cdbfb9fe86a075891714172/app/src/main/java/tech/httptoolkit/android/MainActivity.kt#L615-L661).